-Let’s face it, marriage is difficult, after all, it’s two very different people living life together day in day out, and facing major decision making and years of hopes and hurdles, between careers, children, finances, sex, in-laws, it’s easy to see why half of us decide to throw in the towel (American Psychological Association 2019, statistic).
+Let’s face it, marriage is difficult, after all, it’s two very different people living life together day in day out, and facing major decision making and years of hopes and hurdles, between careers, children, finances, sex, in-laws, that explains why half of us decide to throw in the towel (American Psychological Association 2019, statistic).
 Is this the answer?
 We also know that second and subsequent marriages fair even poorer (with more than 60% of those ending in divorce).
 And of those that do divorce, over half of those couples wished they hadn’t, having learned the hard way the grass is not always greener.
 Each relationship will have its own complexities, joys, and challenges.
 So what is the answer?
 Are there ways of changing this trend?

 That’s where marriage counseling comes in:

 Whether aimed at addressing small issues or dealing with potentially relationship-breaking challenges, therapy can help you learn to value, hear, and connect to the person you’ve been with all along.

 In a non-judgmental, supportive environment, you and your partner’s individual concerns and difficulties are met with evidence-based techniques and therapies to build confidence, openness, and respect.
 We use proven techniques from “Emotion Focused Therapy”, the “Gottman Method”, as well as “Prepare/Enrich.”
 These techniques involve the learning of hands-on skills that you can use to increase engagement with your partner in ways that are purposeful, meaningful, and build connection back into your relationship.

 Couples counseling becomes an empowering process for both you and your partner.
 We’ll work together to give you tools to use for the long haul.

 If any of these sound like your relationship…

 – You and your spouse don’t communicate honestly or with respect

 – You, or your partner, have had a betrayal of trust